 Those students who have been awarded accommodation as part of their CEU financial aid will be provided a housing confirmation by CEU and need not deal with housing arrangements for visa purposes.

 - Travel health insurance that is valid in Austria and covers all risks.
 An original letter from your insurance company confirming coverage in Austria is recommended.
-Please see an overview of possible health insurances on this link.
+Please see the Visa and Residence Permit Troubleshooter for information.
 Once in Vienna, CEU will provide health insurance for all students enrolled in full-time degree programs.

 - Proof of enough means of subsistence in Austria (e. g. scholarship, bank statement of the last six months, proof of regular payments made to the bank account).
 Persons under 24 years of age must prove a monthly income of at least EUR 533.85.
 Persons over 24 years of age must prove a monthly income of at least EUR 966.65.
 Please make sure that the bank account is in your name.
 (If you have been awarded a monthly stipend as part of your CEU financial aid, you can deduct its amount from the required minimum monthly income.)